timsun28/DataSciencePort/README.md

 * [Week 15](/presentations/2018.12.07%20Presentatie.pptx)
 * [Week 17](/presentations/2018.12.21%20Presentatie.pptx)

+### Paper
+The paper was mostly written using the results I created in Python.
+I have personally written about topic modelling.
+The communication about the results went well.
+In cases where something was unclear, I was able to give the rest of the group a clear view of the results.
+This way everybody understood what I made and the thought behind it.

 ## Scrum
 At the start of the course we were advised to use some kind of scrum